The Art and Science of Crafting Videography Brand Names

 Step 3: Check for Availability

-Before you fall in love with a name, ensure you can actually use it:
+Before you fall in love with a name, make sure you can actually use it:

 ✅ Is the domain name available?
 (Check websites like Namecheap or GoDaddy)